A-ha: Legacy

-Awards
+Awards and nominations

-Following the success of their debut, the band was nominated for a Grammy Award for Best New Artist in 1986 but did not win.
-A-ha did win eight MTV Video Music Awards, six for "Take On Me" and two for "The Sun Always Shines on TV".
+Following the success of their debut, the band was nominated for a Grammy Award for Best New Artist in 1986.
+A-ha have won eight MTV Video Music Awards: six for "Take On Me" and two for "The Sun Always Shines on TV".
 "Take On Me" was also nominated for Favorite Pop/Rock Video at the American Music Awards of 1986.
-A-ha have won 10 Spellemannprisen awards, the Norwegian equivalent of the Grammy Awards.
+They also have won nine Spellemann Awards–the Norwegian equivalent of the Grammy Awards–including Spellemann of the Year in 1986.

 In November 2012, all three bandmates were appointed Knights of the 1st Class of the Royal Norwegian Order of St. Olav for their contribution to Norwegian music.